 Ben Atkinson has been presenting on UK radio for over ten years.
 His presenting career began on 103 The Eye in Melton Mowbray, the first community radio station to be awarded a five-year licence by the UK government.
 Ben learnt his craft at the University of Lincoln, graduating with a first class BA(Hons) in Media Production, an MA in Digital Media and has been awarded by the institution for his Outstanding Contribution to the Lincoln School of Film and Media.

 His training and experience within the creative industries is widespread and includes being an alumnus of the prestigious BBC Production Talent Pool, a six-month sabbatical studying and teaching at the Minnesota State University Moorhead in the USA, founding and managing a student radio station, Brayford Radio, and several years at the helm of his own company, Tall Lime Limited.

 Ben’s interest in country music began as a child, discovering the music collection of his parents and grandparents.
 Over the years he has written extensively about the genre, focusing his research on the changing British attitude to country between the 1960’s and the present day.
-In March 2020, Ben set out on the next stage of his journey into the history of country music, by embarking a PhD study on the subject of gender bias issues in modern American country music.
+In March 2020, Ben set out on the next stage of his journey into the history of country music, by embarking a PhD study where he will evaluate gatekeepers and their impact on the success of female performers in modern American country music.